picturamundi/www-andrewszobody/README.md

-## Understanding the website’s file structure
+## Understanding the files you’ll need to edit

 At the bare minimum, every website is at least a single HTML file.
 This is a plain text file with content formatted using opening and closing tags: